Thomas Vasse

-Thomas Timothée Vasse (27 February 1774 in Dieppe, Seine-Maritime - presumed 8 June 1801) was a French sailor who was lost in the surf on the South West of Australia in 1801, and presumed drowned.
+Thomas Timothée Vasse (27 February 1774 in Dieppe, Seine-Maritime - presumed 8 June 1801) was a French sailor who was lost in the surf in the South West region of Australia in 1801, and presumed drowned.
 From Vasse's name is taken the name the Vasse, an early name for Busselton, for the land adjacent to where the incident occurred, the town of Vasse, and also a number of geographical features in the area including Vasse River and Vasse Inlet.

-Born in Dieppe and baptised Timothée Thomas Joseph Ambroise Vasse, Vasse was a helmsman second class on the Naturaliste during the 1801–04 expedition of the Géographe and Naturaliste under Nicolas Baudin, which explored much of the southwest coast of New Holland (now Western Australia).
+Born in Dieppe and baptised Timothée Thomas Joseph Ambroise Vasse, Vasse was a helmsman second class on Naturaliste during the 1801–04 expedition of Géographe and Naturaliste under Nicolas Baudin, which explored much of the southwest coast of New Holland (now Western Australia).
 On 30 May 1801, the expedition anchored in a bay that they named Géographe Bay, and a party went ashore.
 On the evening of 8 June, during the onset of a wild storm, an attempt was made to return the landed party to the ships.
 One of the ships' boats was anchored beyond the surf, and ropes were used to haul people from the shore to the boat.
 Vasse, who was said to be a strong swimmer but was also said in some reports to have been drunk, was lost in the heavy surf and presumed drowned.